imazen/resizer/Plugins/SeamCarving/ReadMe.txt

 -- conv: The edge detection kernel.
 -- ener: The energy algorithm.
 -- Dest: The grayscale equivalent of the energy map of the source image.
-All values are scaled down realtive to the largest value.
+All values are scaled down relative to the largest value.
 Weights are assumed all zero, since when they are not they dominate the image and produce uninteresting results.

 - bool CAIR_Removal( CML_color * Source,